Tomar introduction – Tomar sights – Lisbon to Tomar – Lisbon - Obidos - Batalha – Central Portugal

 Tomar is a historic and fascinating destination, which was the original stronghold for the Knights Templar religious order.
 Tomar makes for an enjoyable destination as part of a tour of central Portugal, or can be visited as a day trip from Lisbon.

 There are good public transport connections between Lisbon and Tomar, with both bus and rail services.
 The frequency of departures means that it is possible to visit Tomar from Lisbon as a day trip, but it will be a very long day with four hours of train travel.

 This article will provide a guide to travelling from Lisbon to Tomar by train and bus, and includes links to timetables, fare information and station guides.

 Related articles: Tomar introduction with day trip with a map – Day trips from Lisbon

-Lisbon to Tomar an Overview
+Lisbon to Tomar an overview

-Lisbon to Tomar by Train
+Lisbon to Tomar by train

-Traveling by train in Portugal is inexpensive and a single from Lisbon to Tomar costs €9.95.The tickets are purchased from the ticket office on the day of travel and cannot be pre-booked.
+Traveling by train in Portugal is inexpensive and a single from Lisbon to Tomar costs €9.80 (departure from Lisboa Oriente) or €10.10 (from Lisboa Santa Apolonia).
+A return ticket is 10% less than the price of two singles (€7.65/€18.15) .The tickets are purchased from the ticket office on the day of travel and cannot be pre-booked.
 There is no need to pre-book as there is always plenty of space.

-Tomar train station is located to the south western side of the town but it is less than a 10 minute walk to the historic centre.
+Tomar train station is located to the south western side of the town but it is less than a 10-minute walk to the historic centre.
 Tomar station is significantly quieter than the train stations in Lisbon but there is a ticket office and café close by.
 Taxis will be waiting just outside the station for onward journeys.